max-schaefer/commonplace-book/religion/bible-verses.md

     > et dixit mihi: sufficit tibi gratia mea, nam virtus in infirmitate perficitur.
 Libenter igitur gloriabor in infirmitatibus meis, ut inhabitet in me virtus Christi.

-    > but he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
+    > but he said to me, "My grace is sufficient for you, for my power is made perfect in weakness."
 I will all the more gladly boast of my weaknesses, that the power of Christ may rest upon me.

 - 13:13 (13:14)